Dogs: Good, playful, but has pushy puppy manners

 First Impressions:

-Dogs: Good with dogs, happy to engage and play with dogs that are introduced.
-Does have pushy puppy manners.
-Does like to take dog toys/beds from the other Dogs but is submissive.
+Dogs: Good with dogs, happy to engage and LOVES to play with dogs he meets.
+Does like to be pushy and take/share dog beds and toys.
+Does listen to other dog's corrections.

 Cats: Loves cats, is gentle and gets along with feline friends